alphagov/govuk-rfcs/rfc-098-csp.md

-# RFC 98: Implement Content Security Policy on the CDN
+# RFC 98: Implement Content Security Policy

 ## Summary

-This RFC proposes to use our CDN to configure a Content Security Policy for GOV.UK.
+This RFC proposes to configure a Content Security Policy for GOV.UK.

 ## Background